brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 ```

-As we can see, we don't care about validation errors yet, that is something we will tackle later.
+As we can see, we don't care about validation error messages yet, that is something we will tackle later.
-It's a fairly simple component that will render a label and project some content.
+This fairly simple component will render a label and project some content.

 ### form-input directive

 In the `<form-input-wrapper>` component we need a reference to the form control, because that form control holds the valid state which
-is exactly what we want to show in the `<form-input-wrapper>` component.
+is exactly what we need to show in the `<form-input-wrapper>` component.
-We could pass that formControl as an input, but that seems like a lot of work to do that every time.
+We could pass that formControl as an input, but that seems like a lot of work to do that every time (It's redundant).
 We need some way to get access to that control from inside the `<form-input-wrapper>` component.
-We could use `@ContentChildren()` for that, but the element can be an `form-input` or a `textarea` or maybe some custom
+We will use `@ContentChildren()` for that, but the element can be an `form-input` or a `textarea` or maybe some custom
 form control that implements the `ControlValueAccessor` interface.
 We don't know which query we should pass in the `@ContentChildren()`.
-To get access to all the elements that implement the `ControlValueAccessor` interface, we can create an
+To get access to the element that is projected in the content, we can create an
 `[formInput]` directive which is applied on every of those elements.
 Later on we can use `@ContentChildren(FormInputDirective)` to get that reference.

-The implementation of the `[formInput]` directive is quite simple, like we mentioned before: It's just the glue:
+The implementation of the `[formInput]` directive is straightforward, like we mentioned before: It's just the glue that gives access:

 ```typescript
 @Directive({